seungwonpark/melgan/README.md

 ## Prepare Dataset

 - Download dataset for training.
-This can be any wav files with sample rate 22050Hz. (i.e. LJSpeech was used in paper)
+This can be any wav files with sample rate 22050Hz. (e.g. LJSpeech was used in paper)
 - preprocess: `python preprocess.py -c config/default.yaml -d [data's root path]`
 - Edit configuration `yaml` file